Bochra906/devops-app-infra/README.md

 ## 3. Multi-environment setup

-To be able to use multiple environments, we created three folders : develop, pre-prod and prod.
-We created a ``kustomization.yaml`` file in each folder in order to patch the environment name.
+To be able to use multiple environments, we created three files : ``values-pre-prod.yaml``, ``values-prod.yaml`` and ``values.yaml`` for the development environment in order to patch the environment name.

 # Deployment
-We will be building both training and inference using Docker then we will use Kubernetes in the deployment.
+We built both training and inference images using Docker then we will use Kubernetes to deploy the cluster in Microsoft Azure.

 ## Deployment architecture